skypjack/entt/docs/md/entity.md

 Furthermore, it's quite common for a group of elements to be created close in time and therefore fallback into adjacent positions, thus favoring locality even on random accesses.
-Locality that won't be sacrificed over time given the stability of storage positions, with undoubted performance advantages.
+Locality that isn't sacrificed over time given the stability of storage positions, with undoubted performance advantages.

 ## Meet the runtime